fongc123/notes/Machine Learning/Convolutional Neural Networks.md

 ![[ml-cnn-example.png|600]]

-Here, two convolutional layers are performed with $64$ feature maps
+Here, there are two convolutional layers (each with $64$ feature maps) with ReLU and two pooling layers (stride 4).
+Lastly, the resulting matrix is reshaped into a vector of size $16384$ and converted into $1000$ classes with the [[Feedforward Neural Networks#Activation Functions#Softmax|softmax]] function.

 # Design